 - Wrongful death—If the accident causes the accident victim’s death, then the surviving family members may be able to file a claim or lawsuit for wrongful death.
 Proving a wrongful death case is much like proving a standard personal injury case.
 However, the damages available to the surviving family members may include compensation for funeral expenses, as well as compensation for the decedent’s pain and suffering leading up to the time of their death.

 Talk to a San Antonio Personal Injury Accident Law Firm Today for a Free Case Evaluation and Consultation

-The team at Stewart J. Guss, Attorney at Law are nationally recognized personal injury lawyers and legal professionals who have protected the rights of injured victims for more than 20 years.
+The team at Stewart J. Guss, Injury Accident Lawyers are nationally recognized personal injury lawyers and legal professionals who have protected the rights of injured victims for more than 20 years.
 If you were injured in an accident, call our office right now for your free consultation!
 Because we take all of our personal injury cases on a contingency fee basis, you will not owe us a DIME unless we win your case.
 We are available 24 hours a day, seven days a week, so call us today at 800-898-4877 or contact us now by CLICKING HERE.

 See what past clients have to say:

 “As a relatively new resident of Houston, I did not know of an attorney to contact for a personal injury suit.
 I randomly went through the yellow pages contacting two attorneys that had rejected my case prior to me contacting Stewart Guss.
 Stewart took my case on and settled for far more than I had anticipated.
 The silver lining of this is that I will now have enough money to go back to school for retraining, so I will be able to reenter the workforce in a new capacity.
 The paralegal, Angela, was kind and supportive throughout the process.
 If I did not understand the legal jargon, I did not hesitate to ask, and was never once made to feel that I was incompetent.
 Thank you Stewart and Angela for giving me a new lease on live.”